deviscalio/nutanix-backup-script/README.md

 ## Description
-This script helps you to manage OVAs on Nutanix AHV.
-This script invokes API of Prism Central to make OVAs of VM and get them to put in a remote folder.
+This script performs a remote backup of a VM using OVA.
+It does so by leveraging Prism Central's APIs for building them and uploading them to a remote folder.

 ## How To Use